-What Can a Handyman Do in New Braunfels, Texas?
+What Can a Handyman Do Without a License in New Braunfels, Texas?

 Texas does not issue a general “contractor” or “handyman” license at the state level.
 In New Braunfels (Comal County), a handyman can generally perform non-structural, cosmetic, and minor repair work without a state license, but state licenses are required for regulated trades (electrical, plumbing, HVAC, and certain fire protection work), and the City may require permits for many projects even when no state license is required.
 Texas does not have a single statewide handyman dollar-threshold exemption; instead, the key limits are (1) regulated-trade boundaries and (2) local permitting rules.